National Rugby League: 2003–2010: Record popularity, expansion and centenary

-For the second year in a row, the grand final was played between the Melbourne Storm and the Manly Warringah Sea Eagles, in the NRL's first ever twilight decider.
-The Manly club took out the premiership game 40–0, setting the record for the highest winning margin in a grand final (although the club formerly known as St. George Dragons were beaten 38–0 in 1975 and using the modern point scale of 4-point tries, this would amount to 46–0.)
-Furthermore, it was the first time a team had been kept scoreless in a Grand Final since 1978.
+For the second year in a row, the grand final was played between the Melbourne Storm and the Manly Warringah Sea Eagles, in the NRL's first-ever twilight decider.
+The Manly club took out the premiership game 40–0, setting the record for the highest winning margin in a grand final (although the club formerly known as St. George Dragons were beaten 38–0 in 1975, and using the modern point scale of 4-point tries, this would amount to 46–0) Furthermore, it was the first time a team had been kept scoreless in a Grand Final since 1978.

 The 2009 season marked the beginning of the second century of rugby league in Australia.
 The grand final that year was played between the Parramatta Eels and once again Melbourne Storm.
-Melbourne defeated Parramatta 23 – 16 to win the premiership to make it two premierships out of the last four grand finals for the Melbourne side.
+Melbourne defeated Parramatta 23 – 16 to win the premiership, taking the club to two premierships out of the previous four grand finals for the Melbourne side.

-In 2010 the Inaugural All Stars Match was held on 13 February, in conjunction with the Sorry Day reconciliation anniversary to promote rugby league's long association and involvement with the Aboriginal community.
+In 2010, the Inaugural All Stars Match was held on 13 February, in conjunction with the Sorry Day reconciliation anniversary, to promote rugby league's long association and involvement with the Aboriginal community.
 The first match saw the Indigenous All Stars beat the NRL All Stars 16–12.
 The success of this event has seen it become a recurring fixture on the rugby league calendar with Queensland awarded the hosting rights for the next three years.

-The 29th State of Origin series was also played featuring the world's first live free-to-air 3D TV broadcast.
+The 29th State of Origin series was also played, featuring the world's first live free-to-air 3D TV broadcast.
 Queensland later made further history by winning an unprecedented fifth series in a row, and winning the 2010 series by a scoreline of 3–0, their first Origin whitewash since 1995.

-In 2010 the NRL set a record total season average attendance of 17,367 per game and a record total season aggregate attendance of 3,490,778.
+In 2010, the NRL set a record total season average attendance of 17,367 per game and a record total season aggregate attendance of 3,490,778.

 During the 2010 finals series, the second qualifying match between the Wests Tigers and Sydney Roosters became the first McIntyre system final to go into extra time, with the One Hundred Minute Epic described in media circles as one of the greatest of the modern era.

 The 2010 grand final was played between the St. George Illawarra Dragons and the Sydney Roosters.
 St. George Illawarra won 32–8.
 This was the first premiership won by the club in its eleven-year existence and the first time in 31 years for the St. George part of the joint venture.